Conyers Clifford: Family

-Clifford married Mary, daughter of Francis Southwell of Wymondham Hall, Norfolk, and widow successively of Thomas Sydney of Wighton and Nicholas Gorge.
+In 1603, Clifford married Mary, daughter of Francis Southwell of Wymondham Hall, Norfolk, and widow successively of Thomas Sydney of Kent and Nicholas Gorge.
 By her, he had issue two sons, Henry and Conyers, and a daughter, Frances, who died young.
 His wife survived him, and married as her fourth husband, Sir Anthony St Leger, knight, Master of the Rolls in Ireland.
 She died in childbirth on 19 December 1603, aged thirty-seven, leaving a son, Anthony, and a daughter, also Frances, by St Leger; Frances outlived her mother by only a few days.
 Mary is buried in St. Patrick's Cathedral, Dublin.